 Pin Default state[1] Recommended termination of unused pins RESET/PIO0_0 I; PU In an application that does not use the RESET pin or its GPIO function, the termination of this pin depends on whether Deep power-down mode is used: Deep power-down used: Connect an external pull-up resistor and keep pin in default state (input, pull-up enabled) during all other power modes.
 Deep power-down not used and no external pull-up connected: can be left unconnected if internal pull-up is disabled and pin is driven LOW and configured as output by software. all PIOn_m (not open-drain) I; PU Can be left unconnected if driven LOW and configured as GPIO output with pull-up disabled by software.
 PIOn_m (I2C open-drain) IA Can be left unconnected if driven LOW and configured as GPIO output by software.
 RSTOUT IA; O Can be left unconnected.
 Not configurable by software.
+USB_DP/USB_DM F Can be left unconnected.
+When the USP PHY is disabled, the pins are LOW.
 RTCXIN - Connect to ground.
 When grounded, the RTC oscillator is disabled.
 RTCXOUT - Can be left unconnected.
 VREFP - Tie to VDD.
 VREFN - Tie to VSS.
 VDDA - Tie to VDD.
 VBAT - Tie to VDD if no external battery connected.
-VSSA - Tie to VSS. -
+VSSA - Tie to VSS.

-^[1] I = Input, O = Output, IA = Inactive (no pull-up/pull-down enabled), F = floating, PU = Pull-Up.
+$[1] \quad I = Input, \ O = Output, \ IA = Inactive \ (no \ pull-up/pull-down \ enabled), \ F = floating, \ PU = Pull-Up.$

-14.8 Pin states in different power modes
+14.9 Pin states in different power modes